Seanzy/rdq/rearc/rearc-data-quest/readme.md

 1/5/23

+Next: Fix logging issues.
+DONE.
+(It resolved on its own?!)

 Next: Improve the line if site_files[i] not in s3_file_keys: by sorting?

 Next: Debug indent error when uncommenting donwload section.